7 Top Secret Reasons People Exercise

 7. Bragging rights.
 Just between us, isn’t it sort of satisfying to share your exercise stories?
 By the way, have we told you about our 5-mile trek in the snow yet?

 Whatever YOUR reason for exercise, guess what (Fun Fit Fact ahead): people who exercise for health reasons will stick with it a lot longer than those who do so for appearance.
-Use this motto in 2011 (you’re welcome): Come for the health; stay for the looks.
+Use this motto all year (you’re welcome): Come for the looks; stay for the health.

 Readers: Why do you exercise?
 No, really.
 We promise to keep it between us.
 All of us.